buphnezz/18-binary-search-trees-hash-tables/README.md

 Daniel Shelton and Zachary Schumpert

 ## Overview
 This application demonstrates the process of traversing through a BinarySearchTree and KAry Tree.
-The appliation also provides examples of how the inserting, removing and finding of values and nodes within each tree are handled.
+The application also provides examples of how the inserting, removing and finding of values and nodes within each tree are handled.

 ## Getting Started